daniel-polaske/asn-memo/README.md

-asn-memo is a simple flash card application written in Python (using the Textual framework) to aid in memorization of important networks and their ASN numbers.
+asn-memo is a simple flash card TUI application written in Python (using the Textual framework) to aid in memorization of important networks and their ASN numbers.

 Written by Opus 4.5 with Claude Code.